tellery/tellery/README.md

 - [x] 📊 Campaign-oriented dashboard
 - [x] 🙌 Or customize your deliverable for your own needs

 Tellery allows you to abstract essential business logic, and reuse it in future contexts.
 You can define a model grasping the nuances of datasets to make exploratory analysis organizable.
-Tellery uses SQL to model data, so you can easily consolidates it in dbt.
+Tellery uses SQL to model data, so you can easily consolidate it in dbt.

 ## Getting started